James Nitties: Amateur career

 Nitties was born in Melbourne, Australia.
 He suffered from juvenile arthritis as a child and young adult, which restricted his flexibility.
 This caused him to have to take pain killers to restrict the pain from his back.
 In 2003, he won the New Zealand Amateur and finished second at the Western Amateur to Ryan Moore in 19 holes.
-He turned professional in 2004.

 Professional career

-In 2004, Nitties joined the NGA Hooters Tour where he played for three years, winning once.
+In 2004, Nitties turned professional.
+That year he joined the NGA Hooters Tour where he played for three years, winning once.
 While he played the Hooters Tour, he played a select few of events on the Nationwide Tour and the PGA Tour of Australasia.

 Nitties took part on the Golf Channel's series The Big Break: Mesquite where he was eliminated during the 7th episode.

 Nitties qualified for the PGA Tour in 2009 by finishing in a tie for second at Q-school with Derek Fathauer, behind Harrison Frazar.
 He had success in his rookie season on the PGA Tour in 2009, with two top ten finishes early at the FBR Open, where he held the first round lead and the Mayakoba Golf Classic at Riviera Maya-Cancun.
 He also shared the opening round lead at the HP Byron Nelson Championship.
 He retained his tour card, finishing 96th on the money list.

 Nitties won the 2011 Midwest Classic on the Nationwide Tour.
 He finished 26th on the Nationwide Tour's money list, one spot short of a promotion to the PGA Tour.

 On 8 February 2019, Nitties matched the world record of nine consecutive birdies in the ISPS Handa Vic Open.
 His birdie run from the 15th to the fifth in the first round set a European Tour record and matched Mark Calcavecchia's feat in the 2009 Canadian Open.